edgecollective/edge-blog/airbox/index.md

 ## Caveats

 - **Be careful not to touch, shake or otherwise disturb the filters after the box has been used.**  The filters can effectively trap virus-laden particles, retaining them on their surface; by shaking them you can dislodge the particles, sending contaminated particles into the local air.
-Use best practices (e.g., N95 masks and great care) when moving or disposing of the filters.
+Use best practices (e.g., N95 masks and great care) when moving or disposing of the filters -- place in large, sealed plastic bag before putting in dumpster;
+- Replace filters approximately every 6 months or so;
-- Positioning two 'airboxes' too close to one another in the room might result in the filtered-air output of one of them being taken in immediately into the other one, minimizing the effectiveness of the additional box;
+- Positioning two 'airboxes' too close to one another in the room might result in the filtered-air output of one of them being taken in immediately into the other one -- a 'short circuit' -- minimizing the effectiveness of the additional box;
-- Some locations in the room might be more effective at filtering air than others -- e.g., if you have an open window through which air is being ventilated outdoors, it's best not to position the box right *in front* of the open window -- because you're filtering air that won't be used inside the room.
+- Some locations in the room might be more effective at filtering air than others -- e.g., if you have an open window through which air is being ventilated outdoors, it's best not to position the box right *in front* of the open window -- because you're filtering air that won't be used inside the room;
+- Best practice is to place e.g. two air boxes a few feet away from the walls, and avoiding corners -- so that they are filtering maximal amounts of air

+Reference on ideal placements: "Impact of placement of portable air cleaning devices in multizone residential environments" -- for impact of various placements of air purifiers in room -- [https://www.researchgate.net/publication/255663019_Impact_of_placement_of_portable_air_cleaning_devices_in_multizone_residential_environments](https://www.researchgate.net/publication/255663019_Impact_of_placement_of_portable_air_cleaning_devices_in_multizone_residential_environments)

 ## Sourcing build materials